obumnwabude/github-invite/node-monolith/README.md

 In the home of your app, a GitHub user can enter their `username` and get invited to your organization.
 They will receive proper feedback, whether they was successfully invited or not and possible reasons for that.

+## Customizing
+Feel free to customize the frontend to suit your brand's guidelines.
+However, avoid tampering with the parts of the code that give feedback and make the app work.

 ## Demo

 ![Demo of Node Monolith Version of GitHub Organization Invitation](../demos/node-monolith.gif)